J-Charles7/HackAdemy/Vuln/SQL_Injection/README.md

 # Overview
 ## Acronyms - Definition
-SQL injection stangs for Structured Query Laguage injection.
+SQL injection stands for Structured Query Laguage injection.
 It is usually abbreviated as **SQLi**.

 It is an attack that consists of insertion or "injection" of a SQL query via the input data from the client to the application.